leancodepl/contractsgenerator/docs/serialization.md

 ## `TypeRef::Internal`

 These are always composite objects and thus are serialized to a JSON object.
 Key being the property name and value being the serialized value.

 ## `TypeRef::Known`

 ### `KnownType::Object`

-TODO: how
+Serialized to an empty JSON object.

 ### `KnownType::String`